ternaustralia/aekos-api/README.md

     java -jar target/aekos-api-X.Y.jar # replace X.Y with the version
 Then you'll be able to see the endpoint at http://localhost:8099/

+You can build a docker container that's configured to run this webapp with:

+    cd aekos-api/
+    ./build-docker-image.sh
+    # instructions on how to use it will be printed to the console

 ## Interacting with the endpoint
 The provides the following methods:
  - `GET /v1/data.json[?limit=n]`  gets data in JSON format with an optional limit on the number of records returned